imooon/Harmony-Hub-App/README.md

 # Credits

+Fitzgerald, A. (2022, June 17).
+How to Make an HTML Text Box [Examples].
+Hubspot. https://blog.hubspot.com/website/html-text-box

-Nyakundi, Hillary.
-(2021, December 8).
+Nyakundi, H. (2021, December 8).
 How to Write a Good Readme File for Your GitHub Project.
 FreeCodeCamp. https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

 Request-Response: The Full-Stack Blog.
 (2023, November, 14).
 Professional Readme Guide.
 Retrieved January 7, 2024